approach0/guide/content/en/index.md

 #### Share your thoughts
 Leave a message in [this chat room](https://chat.stackexchange.com/rooms/46148) or tweet with hashtag `#approach0` to share your thoughts or ask any question about this project.

-Any feedback will be appreciated, it is in fact the incentive for a side project to keep going.